2001–02 Seattle SuperSonics season

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Payton was selected for the 2002 NBA All-Star Game, as a member of the Western Conference All-Star team.
 Meanwhile, Mason participated in the NBA Slam Dunk Contest for the second consecutive year, and was also selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
 Payton also finished in sixth place in Most Valuable Player voting.

+In the Western Conference First Round of the 2002 NBA playoffs, the SuperSonics faced off against the 2nd–seeded, and Midwest Division champion San Antonio Spurs, who were led by All-Star forward, and Most Valuable Player of the Year, Tim Duncan, All-Star center David Robinson, and rookie point guard Tony Parker.
+The SuperSonics lost Game 1 to the Spurs on the road, 110–89 at the Alamodome, but managed to win Game 2 on the road, 98–90.
+The SuperSonics lost Game 3 at home, 102–75 at the KeyArena at Seattle Center, but managed to win Game 4 over the Spurs at home, 91–79 to even the series at 2–2.
+However, the SuperSonics lost Game 5 to the Spurs at the Alamodome, 101–78, thus losing in a hard-fought five-game series.

-However, in the Western Conference First Round of the 2002 NBA playoffs, the SuperSonics lost in five games to the San Antonio Spurs.
-This season was also Payton's final full season in Seattle, as he was traded to the Milwaukee Bucks midway through the next season.
-Also following the season, Baker and Shammond Williams were both traded to the Boston Celtics, and second-round draft pick Earl Watson signed as a free agent with the Memphis Grizzlies.
+The SuperSonics finished 21st in the NBA in home-game attendance, with an attendance of 633,516 at the KeyArena at Seattle Center during the regular season.
+This was also Payton's final full season with the SuperSonics, as he would be traded to the Milwaukee Bucks midway through the next season.
+Also following the season, Baker and Shammond Williams were both traded to the Boston Celtics, after Baker spent five seasons with the SuperSonics, and rookie point guard, and second-round draft pick Earl Watson signed as a free agent with the Memphis Grizzlies.

-For the season, the SuperSonics changed their primary logo, and added new uniforms, going back to their traditional color scheme of emerald green and yellow.
-The logo and uniforms both remained in use until 2008.
+For the season, the SuperSonics changed their primary logo, and added new uniforms, going back to their traditional color scheme of emerald green and yellow; the team's new primary logo, and new uniforms would both remain in use until 2008.